AleksandrGontcharov/ag-tech-mentorship/docs/specialized-topics/networking/commands/ip-tables.md

 In this command, `<public_interface>` should be replaced with the name of the network interface connected to the internet (e.g., eth0).

+## Tables in iptables

+1. Filter table: This is the default table in iptables and is mainly used for filtering packets based on their content.
+It has three built-in chains:

+    -   INPUT: This chain processes packets destined for the local system.
+    -   FORWARD: This chain processes packets that are routed through the local system (i.e., the system is acting as a router for these packets).
+    -   OUTPUT: This chain processes packets originating from the local system.
+2. NAT table: This table is specifically used for Network Address Translation (NAT) and contains three built-in chains:

+    -   PREROUTING: This chain processes packets as soon as they arrive on a network interface, before routing decisions are made.
+It's mainly used for Destination NAT (DNAT).
+    -   OUTPUT: This chain processes locally generated packets that require NAT, before they are sent out of a network interface.
+    -   POSTROUTING: This chain processes packets after routing decisions have been made and just before they leave a network interface.
+It's mainly used for Source NAT (SNAT) or Masquerading.
+3. Mangle table: This table is used for specialized packet alteration and has five built-in chains:

+    -   PREROUTING: This chain processes packets as soon as they arrive on a network interface, before routing decisions are made.
+    -   INPUT: This chain processes packets destined for the local system.
+    -   FORWARD: This chain processes packets that are routed through the local system.
+    -   OUTPUT: This chain processes packets originating from the local system.
+    -   POSTROUTING: This chain processes packets after routing decisions have been made and just before they leave a network interface.
+4. Raw table: This table is used for configuring exemptions from connection tracking in combination with the NOTRACK target.
+It has two built-in chains:

+    -   PREROUTING: This chain processes packets as soon as they arrive on a network interface, before routing decisions are made.
+    -   OUTPUT: This chain processes packets originating from the local system.

+Only the NAT table is specifically related to NAT, while the other tables serve different purposes in the packet processing flow.